jimmytwei/polite-guard-webapp/README.md

 # Polite Guard Web App

 This repo contains code samples to run the [Intel/polite-guard](https://huggingface.co/Intel/polite-guard) SLM in a web browser.
 Polite Guard is a NLP model used to classify text into four categories of politeness: `polite`, `somewhat polite`, `neutral` and `impolite`.
-It can be integrated into existing applications to ensure that any input text satisifes the desired category (or categories) of politeness.
+It can be integrated into existing applications to ensure that any input text satisifes the desired category of politeness.

 There are two samples that are provided.
 | Sample                           | Description |